 Video Game Design

-Participants (one team of two to six [2–6] individuals per chapter) develop, build, and launch an E-rated, online game that focuses on the subject of their choice.
-The game should be interesting, exciting, visually appealing, and intellectually challenging.
-Participants submit the entry pre-conference by May 15th.
-Semifinalists are announced onsite at the annual conference.
-Semifinalist teams participate in an onsite interview to demonstrate the knowledge and expertise they gained during the development of the game.
+Participants design, build, provide documentation for, and launch an E-rated, online game on a subject of their choice.
+Onsite at the conference, semifinalists deliver a presentation and participate in an interview to demonstrate the knowledge and expertise gained during the development of the game.

-Participants (one team of three to six [3–6] individuals per chapter) design, build, and launch a website that features the team's ability to incorporate the elements of website design, graphic layout, and proper coding techniques.
-Participants submit the entry pre-conference by May 15th.
-Semifinalists are announced onsite at the annual conference.
-Semifinalists participate in an onsite conference interview, with an emphasis on web design as it pertains to their solution, to demonstrate the knowledge and expertise gained during the development of the website.
-The design brief can be found on the Themes and Problems
+To address the annual challenge, participants design, build, provide documentation for, and launch a website that incorporates the elements of website design, graphic layout, and proper coding techniques.
+Semifinalists participate in an interview to demonstrate the knowledge and expertise gained during the development of the website.